tamj0rd2/web-crawler/Notes.md

 - respect robots.txt
 - dealing with pages that would have content rendered client-side, such as SPAs

+#### Found during exploratory testing

+- if we've already visited a link, we shouldn't visit it again if we see it with a trailing slash added
+- not every file type needs to be visited (e.g. images, mp3s, etc)

 ## Testing approach

 I could run tests against monzo.com because that was the example starting URL.
 Reasons not to: